This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 The GPhC will consider requests for adjustments in order to ensure that no trainee who sits the assessment is disadvantaged.
 Evidence to support an adjustment request must be from a doctor or other appropriately qualified person, and must give details of how a disadvantage would affect performance during the assessment.
 Details about the provision of supporting evidence needed when applying for adjustments can be found on the GPhC website.
 The GPhC sets a deadline for applications for reasonable adjustments.
 Requests that are submitted after the deadline will not be considered.

 Trainees who have previously been granted an adjustment and are sitting for the second or third time will need to put in a fresh application for each sitting.
 Adjustments agreed to for previous assessments cannot be carried over to a further sitting.
-For guidance on all aspects of requesting an adjustment and also to download the request form, see the GPhC website.
+For guidance on all aspects of requesting an adjustment and also to download the request form, see the GPhC online foundation training guidance.

 Fit to sit

 For trainees who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
-Trainees can withdraw from the assessment at any point up until the time they enter the assessment hall.
+Trainees can withdraw from the assessment at any point up until the exam invigilator issues the withdrawal deadline.

 The GPhC must be informed, in writing, of any decision to withdraw within five working days of the assessment date.
-Trainees will not lose their assessment registration fee if they withdraw, it will be carried over to the next attempt.
+Trainees will not lose their assessment registration fee if they withdraw, the fee will be refunded within 28 days of the sit to the card from which the initial payment was made.
 For further information, see the GPhC fit to sit guidance on their website.

-For further information about preparing for the assessment, see our Pre-registration assessment fact sheet.
+For further information about preparing for the assessment, see our Foundation assessment fact sheet.

 If you fail

 Nobody likes to fail.
 If you fail the assessment it is only natural that you will feel disappointed.
 Feelings of anger, despair and disappointment are common; however, it is important to try to keep your perspective.
 You might find it useful to talk to a Listening Friend.
-See the Stress section above for further details on Listening Friends and how to contact them.
-Trainees who have can submit an appeal if they feel they have adequate grounds.
+See the Stress section above for further details on Listening Friends, and how to request a call from a Listening Friend.

 The GPhC stress that an appeal can only be made on the basis of new information/circumstances coming to light that you could not have been aware of on the day.
 The GPhC website has examples of situations that will not be considered grounds for appeal.
 If something goes wrong on the day of the assessment you must inform the invigilator, and contact the GPhC as soon as possible to request a nullification.
 Appeals are not accepted for anything that could have formed the basis of a request for nullification.